polkastream/pstr/README.md

 - After the 50% supply is burned, the fee reverts to 4% with all of it distributed to holders and 0% burned.

 As an added token security and stability feature, PSTR has a limit of one million (1,000,000) tokens per transaction.
 This anti-slippage transaction limit is updateable through PDAO proposals made by the Polkastream Community.

+# Utilities

+- Funds for a Polkadot parachain auction.
+- Streamer and gamer rewards for listening to music and podcasts, watching movies and TV shows, and/or socializing and playing over 40 games in the Polkaverse.
+- Wide range of fun community activity airdrops and incentives to grow the Polkastream streaming and gaming platform userbase worldwide.
+- Allocation toward humanitarian efforts across the globe.
+The charities funded will be chosen by Polkastreamers through the Polkastream Decentralized Autonomous Organization (PDAO).

 # Wallet Distributions
 The smart contract deploys one billion PSTR tokens to the following wallets, which are excluded from paying fees, receiving dividends, and a per transaction limit.